mndar/rbf/README.md

 2.  files/cubietruck/u-boot-sunxi-with-spl.bin has been cross compiled from the u-boot git repo git://git.denx.de/u-boot.git
 3. The kernel files/odroidc1 have been taken from Ubuntu 14.04.
 The u-boot files have been compiled from sources at https://github.com/hardkernel/u-boot.git
 4. The rpms directory has RPMs generated from sources available here http://pythondialog.sourceforge.net/
+5.  files/{bananapi,cubieboard,cubieboard2,beaglebone,pandaboard} have been cross compiled from the u-boot git repo git://git.denx.de/u-boot.git
+6.  files/wandboard* have been taken from http://wiki.wandboard.org/index.php/Sdcard-images